 To improve data privacy and security, Google Fit will limit access to your location information.
 For uploaded activities with Location information, this will only be visible within Google Fit.
 For downloaded activities, we will no longer have access to your location data in Google Fit.

-Facebook is removing the ability for us to post your activities to Facebook, so we are removing support for this in our Social
+Facebook is removing the ability for us to post your activities to Facebook, so we are removing support for this in our social destination tasks.

 Facebook has announced that they are deprecating the MovesApp effective July 31, 2018.
 We will continue to provide service until this time.
 More information is available here.